 won't make any room for yours!
 If a Queen feels reprimanded or criticized, get submerged, but it'll likely be replaced with an imperious, judgmental BPD Witch~ but you will definitely feel her piercing disdain for Queen must always occupy the one-up position in all her relationships, which means she's looking down on you from atop her throned pedestal.
-This is very common with borderline disordered psychotherapists. and if you're ever unlucky enough to get involved with one, you won't be permitted to have your own feelings and needs, unless they're simultaneously shared by and identical with your Borderline's.
-Due to her narcissism, there's only enough space in this relationship relationship for one personality to exist~ never two.
+This is very common with borderline disordered psychotherapists.
+If you're ever unfortunate enough to get involved with one, you won't be permitted to have your own feelings and needs, unless they're simultaneously shared by and identical with your Borderline's.
+Due to the Borderline's narcissism, there's only enough space in this relationship for one personality to exist~ never two.

 every Borderline who phones me for help, states: "I've done